01 of 11

 Inside the store is a small deli where you can order prepared deli sandwiches or grilled sandwiches using meat from the ranch, including fresh beef or even elk.
 You'll never find fresher beef than here and the sandwiches are grilled to order on the outside veranda.

 While your lunch is being prepared, be sure to wander through the store and look at some of the interesting signs on the wall.
 When your lunch is ready you can eat right there on the veranda or take it back over to the winery grounds where you can enjoy it with a bottle of cold wine.

 After lunch, it's time to reverse course, but there's one more stop to make before the trip is over.Continue to 10 of 11 below.

 Surfing Goat Dairy

 As you head back down Highway 37 through Kula, keep your eye out for Omaopio Road on your left.
 Turn left onto Omaopio Road and go about a mile and a half until you see signs for the Surfing Goat Dairy.

 Owned and operated by German expatriates Thomas and Eva Kafsack, Surfing Goat Dairy is one of only two goat dairies in Hawaii.
 It is located on 42 acres with almost two-thirds dedicated as pasture, giving the Dairy's three bucks and more than 80 does plenty of space to roam and forage and a lot of land for Thomas and Eva to irrigate.

 You won't find two more interesting people on Maui and you'll be amazed how they address each of their goats by name and talk knowingly of each goat's habits and preferences.
-On my visit we were lucky to see kids that had been born that morning.
 Why "Surfing Goat Dairy"?
-The answer becomes obvious when you not only see the surfboards in the goat pens, but also see goats standing on them as if waiting for the next wave.Continue to 10 of 10 below.
+The answer becomes obvious when you not only see the surfboards in the goat pens but also see goats standing on them as if waiting for the next wave.Continue to 11 of 11 below.